-Use the -partitions command to view all partitions for the license server.
-The output lists information about every feature and every feature slice in each partition (feature slices are portions of feature counts allocated to a partition).
+Use the -partitions command to view all license pools (named and default) for the license server.
+The output lists information about every feature and every feature slice in each license pool (feature slices are portions of feature counts allocated to a named license pool).